TimmieBengtsson/bachelors_project/README.md

 ### bachelors_project

-Project repository for a bachelors thesis in economics at Lund University.
+Project repository for a bachelors thesis in economics at Lund University, School of Economics and Management.

 Finished thesis: https://lup.lub.lu.se/student-papers/search/publication/9101728